sparkfun/Tiny-AVR-Programmer/README.md

 Please review the LICENSE.md file for license information.

 If you have any questions or concerns on licensing, please visit the [SparkFun Forum](https://forum.sparkfun.com/index.php) and post a topic.
+For more general questions related to our qwiic system, please visit this section of the forum: [SparkFun Forums: PROGRAMMERS](https://forum.sparkfun.com/viewforum.php?f=104).

 Distributed as-is; no warranty is given.
 - Your friends at SparkFun.